Hanukkah starts on the evening of December 18 this year — which means it’s time to get our houses (and yards) in a festive spirit.

 The bears and the bigs:

 Hanukkah bears exist, and it seems that they are very good bears.
-This 8-foot inflatable Jewish bear wears a tallit, a kippah, and has a menorah and a dreidel.
+This 8-foot inflatable Jewish bear wears a tallit, a kippah and has a menorah and a dreidel.
 Truly, the most decked out Hanukkah bear you’ll ever find.
-At over $100, it’s perhaps a bit much, but if you want to go all out this year and can afford it, we are here to support your decision to put this in your yard.
+It’s’s perhaps a bit much, but if you want to go all out this year and can afford it, we are here to support your decision to put this in your yard.
 You neighbors will never forget it.

 This 2-foot dreidel is just so silly, but it really makes me smile.
 I love its little red bowtie!